caislcsc/cs/README.md

  * We also have a section on problem solving, that is designed for you to improve your problem solving skills.
 Problems are usually        divided into three Dificulty levels: Easy, Medium, and Hard.
 They'll give you 1, 2, or 3 points respectively.
 You are to do these        problems at home, or not do them, it's up to you; but the more you practice, the better you'll be!
    The solutions should be put on your github, and you should submit a link to it on a google forms.
 We will then check that it works,      and get back to you as soon as possible!

+ *To read more about each course, find its repository's readme.*

  **Most of these units will have a Final Project that you will present to the rest of the club members.
 Let your creativity out!**